 Optimize your chances for your release

 After putting your heart and soul into creating a song or an album, the next step is to maximize the potential of the music when it’s released.
-This is mostly done through preparation and a clear plan for marketing on Spotify.
+This is mostly done through preparation and a clear plan for promoting on Spotify.
 A well-prepared release of your music has a better chance of generating more streams and followers!

 But it’s easier said than done.
 This guide consisting of 11 tips has been created as a tool to help you promote your music release.
 The guide also provides tips on how to maintain attention once you’ve gained it.